Guide

 6. Digital Transformation & AI in Loyalty

 A loyalty card in a physical wallet gets lost.
 A digital pass in Apple Wallet or Google Wallet gets checked every time someone opens their phone.
 70% of global consumers now prefer digital wallets that integrate loyalty and rewards (2025 digital wallet industry data) - and that preference is driving structural change in how programs are delivered.
+For a full set of statistics on digital wallet adoption, usage, and loyalty integration rates, see digital wallet statistics.

 Push notifications are where the operational advantage becomes most visible.
 Wallet-based push notifications achieve roughly 20% open rates; email achieves 2%.
 The mechanism is simple: wallet notifications appear on the lock screen via native OS infrastructure, without competing against other apps for notification permissions.
 The channel comparison is not close.